Ground Penetrating Radar (GPR) Services

 Archaeological and Forensic Applications

-GPR has been used extensively in archaeology, especially in the detection and mapping of buried features such as foundations, walls, and graves.
+GPR has been extensively used in archaeology, especially in detecting and mapping buried features such as foundations, walls, and graves.

 Examples include: